Types Of Resistors – Applications, Conclusion And FAQs

 Thermistors

-Thermistors resistors are a kind of variable resistors.
-Thermistors identify the temperature change.
-These thermistor resistors have two terminals, and it is sensitive to temperature.
-The resistance value of the thermistor resistor is inversely proportional to the temperature.
+Thermistors are a type of variable resistor sensitive to temperature.
+The resistance value of thermistor resistors is inversely proportional to temperature.

 Varistors

-A non-linear varistor resistor is made of semiconductors.
-The current through the varistor depends non-linearly on the voltage applied across the resistor.
-The most commonly used form for the varistor resistor is MOV or metal oxide varistor.
+Non-linear varistor resistors are made of semiconductors.
+The current through the varistor depends non-linearly on the voltage applied.
+The most commonly used varistor is the MOV (metal oxide varistor).

 Photo Resistors

-The fixed and variable resistors are types of resistors called linear resistors.
-These fixed and variable resistors are further classified into sub-categories.
+Fixed and variable resistors are types of linear resistors.
+These can be further classified into sub-categories.

-There are seven types of resistor, including the fixed resistor, which are as follows:
+There are seven types of resistors, including the fixed resistor, which are as follows:

 Wire Wound Resistor